rblack42/Blog/content/2017/08/31/Snakes.rst

 because they catch things other than bugs, like Texas Chameleons, small mice, and SNAKES!

-I went back out to the garage, and sure enough, there was a garden snake, totally harmless, stuck in the trap.
+I went back out to the garage, and sure enough, there was a garter snake, totally harmless, stuck in the trap.
 The bad thing was that he had his tail stuck in the trap, and his body was wrapped around the leg of a cabinet we store garden supplies in, and then his head was stuck in the same trap.
 There